 Companies That Hire Behavioral Psychologists

-Want to help people change their behavior?
-Want to teach others about behavioral psychology?
+Where can a behavioral psychologist work?
+Many different places!
 There is a job for you out there!
 The following companies and organizations may be looking for behavioral psychologists:

 - Correctional centers

 - Consulting firms

 - Research facilities

 Jobs with similar responsibilities may appear under similar names, such as “Clinical Psychologist,” “Behavioral Health Assistant,” or “Mental Health Clinician.”
 Reach out to employers before you apply for jobs in behavioral psychology.